jerseroman/are-we-alone-in-the-universe/README.md

 - ApexCharts from jsDelivr for chart rendering
 - Google Fonts for Orbitron and Nunito
 - Font Awesome from cdnjs for icons
-- Externally hosted project imagery from `static.wixstatic.com`, as referenced by the original page

 These dependencies are loaded in the browser from their respective CDN sources.